Audio-Driven Reinforcement Learning for Head-Orientation in Naturalistic Environments: Audio-driven reinforcement learning approach

 \subsection{Network architecture}

-We utilised a recurrent neural network (RNN) model to approximate the optimal action-value function.
-The network consisted of four GRU layers (512, 256, 128 and 64 nodes, respectively).
+We approximated the optimal action-value function with a recurrent neural network (RNN) model consisting of four GRU layers (512, 256, 128 and 64 nodes, respectively).
 GRU layers were followed by a drop-out layer (drop-out rate = 20 $\%$ for layer 1 - 3 and 50 $\%$ for layer 4).
 The final drop-out layer was followed by a fully-connected linear layer with eight outputs corresponding to the action space (Fig.~\ref{fig_1} C).